ellipsephp/dispatcher/README.md

 // Use the factory to create a new Dispatcher
 $dispatcher = $factory(new SomeRequestHandler, [new SomeMiddleware]);

-// The request handler can be any value but a RequestHandlerTypeException is thrown when it
-// is not an implementation of RequestHandlerInterface.
+// The request handler can be any value but a RequestHandlerTypeException is thrown when it is not an implementation of RequestHandlerInterface.
-$dispatcher = $factory('some_request_handler', [new SomeMiddleware]);
+$dispatcher = $factory('something', [new SomeMiddleware]);
 ```

 So what's the point of all this you may ask.